-- 13. The above terms were not successful in causing reclamation of land, and in 1791 the collector (then Mr. Rocke) proposed still more favorable terms, namely, three years' rent-free and then increasing rent.
+13. The above terms were not successful in causing reclamation of land, and in 1791 the collector (then Mr. Rocke) proposed still more favorable terms, namely, three years' rent-free and then increasing rent.
 But by this time the permanent settlement had been effected, and the Board, therefore, while approving Mr. Rocke's proposals, pointed out that by the terms of the settlement it was for the zemiudar to arrange such matters.
-(C. 5-10-91; B. 17-10-91.) - So far as we have gone, we have been referring almost entirely to the four-fifths share of Muhammadshahi, and The other share also have not dealt with the one-fifth share. estate, however, suffered to a certain extent from excessive assessment; but being in the hands of its zemindar, and not in the hands of a man like Pran Bose, it did not suffer nearly so much.
+(C. 5-10-91; B. 17-10-91.)

+14. So far as we have gone, we have been referring almost entirely to the four-fifths share of Muhammadshahi, and excessive assessment; but being in the hands of its zemindar, and not in the hands of a man like Pran Bose, it did not suffer nearly so much.
 As in the case of the larger estate, the assessment of the smaller one had also to be reduced about 1192 or 1193 (1785-86), and the zemindar even then refused to undertake the settlement, as he considered it excessive.
 It was given out in farm, but the farmer fell in arrear by Rs.
 9,000; and the Board refused, as in the case of the larger estate, to give the zemindar that part of the farmer's payments which represented his proprietary allowance.
-At the time of the permanent settlement the assessments on both the estates were, temporarily at least, further (B. 4-5-86, 27-7-87, 21-9-87.)
-Although of course the estates of Muhammadshahi come - under special notice, because they were exception-Other estates also in evil ally badly circumstanced, still almost every estate plight. under the temporary settlement system showed the same features to a greater or less extent.
-We have seen Mr. Henckell reporting it as almost impossible to obtain from the zemindars greater revenue than they were actually paying, and his successor based the permanent settlement calculations on those of 1179 (1772), on the express ground that there had been little or no progress since that The zemindars, he said, were then assessed to their utmost, and had so little to spare for themselves, that they eked out their revenue by oppression and exaction on their ryots, and caused loss to their estates.
+At the time of the permanent settlement the assessments on both the estates were, temporarily at least, further reduced.
+(B. 4-5-86, 27-7-87, 21-9-87.)

+The other share also have not dealt with the one-fifth share.
+This estate, however, suffered to a certain extent from under special notice, because they were exceptionally badly circumstanced, still almost every estate under the temporary settlement system showed the same features to a greater or less extent.
+We have seen Mr. Henckell reporting it as almost impossible to obtain from the zemindars greater revenue than they were actually paying, and his successor based the permanent settlement calculations on those of 1179 (1772), on the express ground that there had been little or no progress since that time.
+The zemindars, he said, were then assessed to their utmost, and had so little to spare for themselves, that they eked out their revenue by oppression and exaction on their ryots, and caused loss to their estates.
 Of the extent of jungle we have seen one instance, in the uncultivated area of Muhammadshahi; and a letter of Mr. Henckell's mentions, as existing in many estates, "gurkati" chaukies established for the collection of forest revenue.
 In another letter, too, the collector states it as a well-known fact that "cultivation everywhere, in every district, had decreased since 1179 (1772), and there was a difficulty then (1790), which there was not before, in collecting the rents from the rvots."
-(C. 13-12-90, 27-12-86, 26-3-90, 5-3-92.) - The result of annual settlement settlements.
-To make full inquiry each year was impossible, and the settlements were made on admittedly imperfect data.
-The power was on the side of the collector, and where the data were imperfect, he was too apt to interpret them in his own favor.
-The zemindar not only began in 1179 (1772) with a very high assessment, but we can easily understand that the collector would only on the strongest grounds ever admit a decrease, and always was ready, where he had only slight grounds, to demand an increase.
-The annual revenue being, in fact, fixed on each zemindar without any detailed assessment, but rather by a sort of haggling between the collector and the zemindars, the latter must go to the wall.
-That the zemindars did go to the wall, and that they were irretrievably plunged in debt, is a fact, as we shall see hereafter.
+(C. 13-12-90, 27-12-86, 26-3-90, 5-3-92.)